villevt/Sental/readme.md

 ## Custom NLP classifier

-The project has a customer sklearn module, which wraps other sklearn classes for the purpose of employing e.g. grid search over different estimators and feature extractors.
+The project has a custom sklearn module, which wraps other sklearn classes for the purpose of employing e.g. grid search over different estimators and feature extractors.
 The custom class is located in `nlpclassifier` and needs to be built by running `pip install .` in the corresponding folder, as it is a package of its own.
 The custom model class is a requirement for both the backend, and model trainer utility.

 ## Command-line script